38decibel/airsend-hub/README.md

 - **Built-in inclusion of "orphan" or unrecognized devices** — devices and protocols not in the official catalog (e.g. proprietary Profalux/PFX RF frames) can still be captured and added based on raw RF event data, rather than being limited to the vendor's official device list.
 - **Editable/removable devices from the UI** — every device can be renamed, reconfigured, or deleted directly from the Ingress panel, no file editing involved.

+> [!WARNING]
+> **Rolling-code protocols are not fully supported yet.** Counter/pairing
+> synchronization for rolling-code protocols (flagged as such throughout the
+> UI) is still under active development and does not work reliably today.
+> Adding this kind of device is currently expected to be **incomplete**:
+> commands sent to it may fail, and it may need a manual resync later once
+> this feature lands.
+Non-rolling-code protocols are not affected.

 ## 📸 Screenshots

 A quick visual tour of the Ingress UI.
 Full step-by-step captures for each flow are inlined further down, in [How to use](#how-to-use) and [How to import airsend.yaml](#how-to-import-airsendyaml-from-the-official-app).